-The Meiji government followed up on the return of land and people from the feudal lords to the Emperor by naming 427 families, mostly noble houses and former fief lords, as new "peers of the realm," while renaming fief retainers "shizoku."
-The addition of this new class gave Meiji Japan three distinct classes: peers, samurai class (shizoku), and commoners (farmers, artisans, and merchants).
+The Meiji government followed up on the return of land and people from the feudal lords to the Emperor by naming 427 families, mostly noble houses and former fief lords, as new "peers" of the realm, while renaming fief retainers "shizoku."
+The addition of this new class gave Meiji Japan three distinct classes: peers, shizoku=samurai class and commoners (farmers, artisans and merchants).
 The next year, the samurai began to lose their privileges as a feudal class.
-In 1870, the Meiji government applied the principle of "equality of the four social classes (samurai, farmers, artisans, and merchants)" to government positions, which till that time had been the province of the samurai class.
-The samurai class that had dominated politics and administration no longer had exclusive rights to these domains.
+In 1870, the Meiji government applied the principle of "equality of the four social classes (samurai, farmers, artisans and merchants)" to government positions, which till that time had been the province of the samurai class.
+The samurai class that had dominated politics and administration no longer had exclusive rights to those domains.
 In 1873, the government announced the return of hereditary stipends, under which the samurai class would voluntarily return to the new government the "hereditary stipends" that had been the foundation of feudalism.
 The government maintained that the return of hereditary stipends was not an abandonment of status, but in point of fact, the separation of samurai status from hereditary stipends was the first step towards the elimination of the class itself.

 The final nail in its coffin was conscription.
-The samurai were warriors, and their receipt of retainers' stipends during peacetime was justified by the service they provided to their lords in risking their lives during war.
+The samurai were warriors, and their receipt of retainer's stipends during peacetime was justified by the service they provided to their lords in risking their lives during war.
 The Meiji government announced conscription in 1873 as part of a move to create a military under central authority and based on the idea of universal service.
 The government believed that universal conscription was essential to the establishment of a centralized state, but its establishment was also a death blow to the samurai as warriors, a class that for several hundred years had enjoyed the special privileges of using surnames and carrying swords.
-The "master-servant relationship" was one of the pillars supporting feudalism, and the elimination of the privilege of military "service" also eliminated the rationale for the retainers' stipends paid in return.
-In the final days of the shogunate Choshu Fief, it had an irregular militia organized by Shinsaku Takasugi, and this demonstrated the possibility of building a strong military even with common farmers, not just samurai.
-In this sense, Shinsaku
+The "master-servant relationship" was one of the pillars supporting feudalism, and the elimination of the privilege of military "service" also eliminated the rationale for the retainer's stipends paid in return.
+The end of the shogunate Choshu Fief had an irregular militia organized by Shinsaku Takasugi, and it demonstrated the possibility of building a strong military even with common farmers, not just samurai.
+In that sense, Shinsaku Takasugi not only created a mixed militia, he also gave the Meiji government confidence in conscription.
+Indeed, the chief promoter of conscription was Aritomo Yamagata, Shinsaku's disciple.